 NAD, or nicotinamide adenine dinucleotide, is a coenzyme of Vitamin B3 (niacin).
-NAD benefits your body in a few different ways by helping cells convert food into energy, boost enzyme activity, and create optimal brain functioning.
+NAD benefits your body in a few different ways by helping cells convert food into energy, boosting enzyme activity, and creating optimal brain functioning.
 This is important because it reduces your body’s oxidative stress levels, and helps repair DNA, which in turn slows down the natural effects of aging.

 You can’t live without this vital coenzyme.
 However, as you age, NAD levels naturally decline around 50% by age 50 and 90% by age 80.
 This decline affects multiple tissues within your body, including the heart, brain, lungs, liver, skin, spleen, kidneys, pancreas and skeletal muscle.
 It’s one of the key contributors in cognitive functioning, which is why scientists commonly associate low NAD levels with Alzheimer’s, Parkinson’s, cancer and other neurodegenerative diseases.